Hypnotherapy for Children Denver CO

 If you have a child, you know that when they have a problem whether physical or emotional, it can cause a feeling of helplessness when you’ve tried everything and nothing seems to solve the problem.

 Hypnotherapy works in the same way for children as it does for adults.
-(Hypnosis Facts Page)
+(See Hypnosis FAQ’s)

 There are some minor differences in that children usually are less analytical and can be guided into that state of relaxation called hypnosis more easily than adults.
 Children also usually don’t need as much time in that state to receive the information being suggested by the therapist.

 Some important things to consider if you are a parent looking for a therapy to help your child with an issue they are having is that just like an adult, if the child doesn’t perceive a problem, therapy is not likely to change the issue.
 For example, if a 7 year old wets their bed on a consistent basis and the parent is very bothered by it but the child doesn’t really care about it, (it’s not affecting them to the degree where they feel like they need to do something about it), then therapy of any kind is not likely to make a difference for that issue.
 The child needs to care about the problem/issue and want to change it in order for the therapy to be effective.
 Often and understandably, parents will want to help their child with a problem because the parent is bothered or upset about the problem more than the child is.